-- 12. Comprehension: Do the two exercises - 13.
-Punctuating Sentences 1 and 2: Two - 14.
-Similar Words: Some words are conceyou complete this work. - 15.
+- Comprehension: Do the two exercises reasoning.
+12. - 13.
+Punctuating Sentences 1 and 2: Two sheets to complete carefully. - 14.
+Similar Words: Some words are confusingly similar.
+You won't be confused once you complete this work. - 15.
 Collective Nouns: Some of these will be familiar to you already, others you will need to learn. - 16.
 Plurals Change y to i and add es: This is the third plural rule. - 17.
 Plurals Test: Once you have learnt the plural words for this section do this test to ensure learning has been properly completed. - 18.
 Technical English Questions: This week's 11 Plus style questions contain an introduction to questions on antonyms.
 The language technique being introduced this week is metaphors.